LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationOrchestrator/DynamicRouting/MavenAIPoweredRoutingTutorial.md

 5. This should now trigger the Regular Customer policy and the conversation should be transferred to a Regular skill

-6. If you are logged into LiveEngage as a Regular Agent, you will now get a ring
+6. If you are logged into Conversational Cloud as a Regular Agent, you will now get a ring

 ## Create a simple policy using Session Store Attribute